carbynestack/nettle/enhancements/0055-Federated-Learning.md

   training process.
 - The aggregator verifies that only those model updates are accepted that have been created by clients knowing a secret created by the model owner.
-By using ZK proofs a malicious orchestrator can not sneak a model update into the process that is not coming from an authenticated client.
+By using ZK proofs to hide the secret from a malicious orchestrator, he can not sneak a model update into the process that is not coming from an authenticated client.

+Note that it is the model owners responsibility and right to admit clients to the system.
+The rationale for this, as opposed to having this done by the orchestrator is that the model owner should be able to decide under which circumstances his sensitive model is deployed on a remote system.

 The details of how the flow goes when client-side model protection is used is depicted in the following sequence diagram.